jonseymour/florida/MARY-JANE-K.md

 Q3.
 What is the chance that Mary/Mc will answer "Yes" if asked: "Do you have 2 daughters?"

   A) Same as Part A/Q3.
 B) Same as Part C/Q3.
 C) NFI.
 D) Other.

+---
+# Discussion

+Refer to the link for a [discussion](DISCUSSION-MARY-JANE-K.md) of what this means.